BielRoig/hfeb-guide/content/docs/puzzles/_index.md

  2. Put Karmic Guide > Devourer on top of the graveyard.
  3. <i class="ms ms-1 ms-cost"></i><i class="ms ms-g ms-cost"></i> Cast Krosan Reclamation using Treva's Ruin and Coast targetting two unearths.
  4. <i class="ms ms-b ms-cost"></i> Cast Unearth targeting Shapeshifter using Llanowar Wastes (down to 2 life).
- 5. Shifter enters as Guide, whih brings back Guide, and brings back Scrounger (graveyard is now Uneart, Devourer).
+ 5. Shifter enters as Guide, which brings back Guide, and brings back Scrounger (graveyard is now Uneart, Devourer).
  6. Activate Scrounger and put Palinchron, Akroma and ESG back in the library.
  7. Sacrifice Karmic Guide to Cabal Therapy.
  8. <i class="ms ms-b ms-cost"></i> Cast Unearth targeting Shapeshifter using Llanowar Wastes (down to 1 life).
- 9. Shifter enters as Guide, whih brings back Guide, and brings back Triskelion.
+ 9. Shifter enters as Guide, which brings back Guide, and brings back Triskelion.
  10. Sacrifice Karmic Guide to Cabal Therapy.
  11. Sacrifice Scrounger to Cabal Therapy.
  12. Use both Shifter/Scroungers to put back Hermit Druid, 2 Unearths, Squee, Karmic Guide and Scrounger in the library.